Teaching the Winter Olympics across the Australian Curriculum

 • Working with temperature data, comparing winter conditions in host cities to Australian climates

-Because the numbers come from real events can students see mathematics as something dynamic and meaningful.
+Because the numbers come from real events, students can see mathematics as something dynamic and meaningful.

 Science: Forces, Materials, and the Environment